City Action & Initiatives

 In Recognition of Juneteenth - June 19, 2020

-On this Juneteenth holiday, celebrated on June 19 to commemorate the emancipation of enslaved people in the United States, we recognize that 155 years later their ancestors and other people of color are still faced with unequal opportunity and racial discrimination.
+On Juneteenth, celebrated on June 19 to commemorate the emancipation of enslaved people in the United States, we recognize that 155 years later their ancestors and other people of color are still faced with unequal opportunity and racial discrimination.
 The Worthington community is committed to condemning racism, working to promote racial equity, and participating in the community dialogue to bring equal treatment and opportunity to all people.

 As we stand together with our community in the ongoing fight for racial equity, we are proud to share some stories from Worthington’s history about some of our earliest residents and the community’s fight for the rights of free and enslaved Black people.